-On December 4, 2009, Netlist filed a patent infringement lawsuit against Google, Inc. ("Google") in the U.S. District Court for the Northern District of California (the "NDCA"), seeking damages and injunctive relief based on Google's alleged infringement of our U.S. Patent No. 7,619,912 (the "'912 patent") which relates generally to technologies to implement rank multiplication.
-The NDCA case was stayed, pending challenges to the '912 patent before the United States Patent and Trademark Office.
-Eventually, the United States Court of Appeals for the Federal Circuit confirmed the '912 patent's validity on June 15, 2020, and the NDCA case stay was lifted and the case proceeded before Senior Judge Armstrong, where the parties entered cross motions for summary judgment.
+On December 4, 2009, Netlist filed a patent infringement lawsuit against Google, Inc. ("Google") in the U.S. District Court for the Northern District of California (the "NDCA"), seeking damages and injunctive relief based on Google's alleged infringement of our U.S. Patent No. 7,619,912 (the "912 Patent") which relates generally to technologies to implement rank multiplication.
+The NDCA case was stayed, pending challenges to the '912 Patent before the USPTO.
+Eventually, the United States Court of Appeals for the Federal Circuit confirmed the '912 Patent's validity on June 15, 2020, and the NDCA case stay was lifted and the case proceeded before Senior Judge Armstrong, where the parties entered cross motions for summary judgment.
 Of the issues in play, the parties contested the application of the defense of intervening rights to the claims at issue in the case.
 Afterward, the NDCA case was re-assigned to Chief Judge Seeborg of the NDCA, and the hearing for the parties' cross motions took place on March 3, 2022.
-On May 5, 2022, Chief Judge Seeborg entered an Order granting Netlist, Inc.'s Motion for Summary Judgement that Claim 16 of the '912 patent is not subject to Google's pleaded defense of Intervening Rights.
-On July 13, 2022, Chief Judge Seeborg ordered - shortly before the planned July 14, 2022 case management conference - that the case be stayed for a 90-day period, and that the case management conference be continued to October 27, 2022.
+On May 5, 2022, Chief Judge Seeborg entered an Order granting Netlist's Motion for Summary Judgement that Claim 16 of the '912 Patent is not subject to Google's pleaded defense of Intervening Rights.
+On July 13, 2022, Chief Judge Seeborg ordered - shortly before the planned July 14, 2022 case management conference - that the case be stayed for a 90-day period pending the outcome of an action initiated by Samsung Electronic Co., Ltd. ("Samsung") in Delaware involving the '912 Patent.
+Samsung's Delaware cause of action for the '912 Patent was dismissed by Judge Andrews there, and Netlist shortly thereafter brought a lawsuit against Samsung for their infringement of at least the '912 Patent in the U.S. District Court for the Eastern District of Texas ("EDTX").
+In light of the pendency of the '912 Patent matter Netlist brought against Samsung in EDTX, Chief Judge Seeborg entered an order via stipulation on October 17, 2022 staying the Google case until the resolution of that EDTX action.

-On July 26, 2022, Netlist filed a patent infringement lawsuit against Google Cloud EMEA Limited, Google Germany GmbH, Redtec Computing GmbH, and Google, Inc., seeking damages based on those defendants' infringement of European Patents EP 2,454,735 ("EP735") and EP 3,404,660 ("EP660"), which both generally relate to LRDIMM technologies.
-As of the reporting date, the Dusseldorf Court has not set an oral hearing date.
+On July 26, 2022, Netlist filed a patent infringement lawsuit against Google Cloud EMEA Limited, Google Germany GmbH, Redtec Computing GmbH, and Google, Inc., seeking damages based on those defendants' infringement of European Patents EP 2,454,735 ("EP735") and EP 3,404,660 ("EP660"), which both generally relate to load reduced dual in line memory modules ("LRDIMM") technologies.
+As of the reporting date, the Dusseldorf Court has set Google's deadline for a statement of defense as December 30, 2022, with the date for a final oral hearing on the issues scheduled for November 9, 2023.